Telefonica/mistica-ios/README.md

 ## Packages

-This repo has contains three different pacakges:
+This repo has contains three different packages:

-- `MisticaCommon`: It contains all the common elements for both UIKit and SwiftUI implementation, including assets, colors and fonts.
 - `Mistica`: It contains all the components of Mistica for `UIKit`.
 - `MisticaSwiftUI`: It contains all the components of Mistica for `SwiftUI`.

-Normally, you will work with `MisticaCommon` and `Mistica` or `MisticaSwiftUI`.
+- `MisticaCommon`: It contains all the common elements for both UIKit and SwiftUI implementation, including assets, colors and fonts.
+It is internal, so you won't need to import it in any case.

 ## Installation